“Blaming the victim” has been the common resort of the guilty in rationalizing and distorting the horror of the crime itself.

 In his moving appeal to his compatriots (Oct.
-13, 2000) not to exploit this incident to justify existing racism and hatred, Israeli poet Yitzhak Laor documents several lynchings of Palestinians by Israeli army and security forces.
-In all cases the perpetrators were never punished, and no moral outrage was expressed by the Israeli public, let alone a shelling of Israeli cities!
+13, 2000) not to exploit this incident to justify existing racism and hatred, Israeli poet Yitzhak Laor documents several lynchings of Palestinians by the Israeli army and security forces.
+In all cases, the perpetrators were never punished, and no moral outrage was expressed by the Israeli public, let alone a shelling of Israeli cities!

 The same applies to the Israeli settler reign of terror that targets Palestinians in their own homes and towns, with full Israeli military protection and collusion.

 Presented as helpless “Israeli civilians” surrounded by “hostile” Palestinians, the sinister and lethal nature of settler violence, as armed extremists on the rampage, is often ignored.
 The illegality of Israeli settlements, the fundamentalist extremist character of the armed settlers, and the horrific acts of abduction, torture, killing and just random violence that are committed with impunity—rarely get a mention.

 Throughout all this, the Palestinians continue to be blamed.

 The most blatantly racist slur is the Israeli theft of our humanity as parents.
 In an attempt to rob us of our most basic feelings for our children, we are accused of “sending [our] children out to die” for the sake of “scoring media points.”